 The revised semantics in SysML v2 present an opportunity to adapt the MBSR Profile to the new language and to research the change impact and potential benefits.
-SysML v2 uniformly applies the modeling language design pattern of \textit{definition} and \textit{usage} to requirements; it defines requirements necessarily as constraints with boolean satisfiability; stakeholder concerns are more explicitly modeled compared to SysML v1; and metadata elements are used instead of stereotypes.
-SysML v2 also provides a standardized API for accessing the system architecture model which may ease future research in integrating MBSR with NLP-based and formal requirements engineering tools.
+SysML v2 uniformly applies the modeling language design pattern of \textit{definition} and \textit{usage} to requirements; it defines requirements necessarily as constraints with boolean satisfiability; stakeholder concerns are more explicitly modeled compared to SysML v1; and metadata elements are used instead of stereotypes. \SA{Furthermore, SysML v2 specifies a textual syntax in addition to the graphical syntax, potentially making model representations such as Fig. \ref{fig:XMI} more readable and amenable to automation.} SysML v2 also provides a standardized API for accessing the system architecture model, which may ease future research in integrating MBSR with NLP-based and formal requirements engineering tools.
 This shift toward more model-based requirements presents new opportunities to enrich the ASoT with metadata and automated model validation derived from the INCOSE GtWR.